Dhruv1238/SAHYOG-Decentralied-Healthcare/README.md

+To start accessing our application: First authenticate using your google account then access your wallet from bottom right Coppy wallet address and paste it here: https://mumbaifaucet.com/ Now that you have some matic in your wallet you can start storing your files on the blockchain and access a wide variety of features mentioned below.

 India, despite its robust identity systems, lacks a comprehensive healthcare ecosystem, leading to challenges in accessing timely medical advice, increased health risks, and reduced workforce productivity.
 This lack of a streamlined healthcare model also impacts India's contribution to the global GDP, as it results in increased healthcare costs and a higher disease burden.

 SAHYOG is a revolutionary healthcare ecosystem designed to address these shortcomings.
 It leverages advanced AI models and blockchain technology to provide a seamless experience for users and doctors.
 The system introduces the SAHYOG Card, a unique health identity that is decentralized and easily identifiable.
 It enables users to engage in one-on-one sessions with doctors, ensuring prompt access to medical advice.